Anishinaabek Caucus of the Michigan Democratic Party logo

 Kyle White is a professor of Environment & Sustainability & George Willis Pack Professor at the University of Michigan who is fighting Line 5.

-Eva Menefee Designated Bookkeeper
+Eva Menefee, Designated Bookkeeper